Catchwater

 A catchwater device is a large-scale man-made device for catching surface runoff from hills and the sky from precipitation by channeling it to reservoirs for commercial and domestic use later.
 Freshwater is a scarce natural resource due to pollution, droughts, and overpopulation.
 Catchwater is a sustainable mechanism to increase freshwater in areas facing droughts or polluted waterways.
+A catchwater drain decreases the velocity of storm-water runoff to reduce and prevent erosion and other environmental problems.

 Types

 Catchwater drains

 Catchwater drains may take the form of concrete canals, such as in Hong Kong, where there are many.
 Alternatively, they may take the form of a large concrete sheet, smothering a hill, and preventing rainfall from entering the rock strata, with a smaller channeling system for transport of the water to the storage tank - this latter system is in operation in Gibraltar.
 In Hong Kong there are approximately 120 km of concrete channels, used as gutters built along hillsides in order to direct freshwater runoff into reservoirs for local water consumption.
 These catchwaters can overflow, causing dangerous hazards, erosive streams and blockages.